 Establishes the direction of the Association and ensures it functions within its vision, mission and values.
-The Board consist of eight directors who are elected by the membership.
+The Board consists of eight directors who are elected by the membership.
 Directors are nominated and elected into one of four Board Officer positions or one of the four Secretary Portfolios.
 The positions are as follows:

 - Vice-President: Len Stelmaschuk (currently Acting President)